Adding HS Codes

 - Upload product data to international marketplaces

 When you book an international shipment, you’ll usually be asked to provide the HS code.
-Interparcel uses this information to automatically generate the necessary customs documents.
-This helps your parcels clear international borders without delays and ensures the correct duties and taxes are applied upfront.
+Interparcel uses this information to automatically generate the commercial invoice.
+This helps your parcels clear international borders without delays and ensures the correct duties and taxes are applied.

 If you’ve included HS codes in your product descriptions within your Shopify or WooCommerce store, they’ll automatically import into the inventory section of the Interparcel platform when syncing your products.
 This makes it easier to manage HS codes for all your SKUs and streamline international fulfilment.

-If an HS code hasn’t been included during import or you're using another ecommerce platform, you can also manually enter it directly in the Interparcel inventory.
+If an HS code hasn’t been included during import or you're using another ecommerce platform, you can also manually enter it in the Interparcel inventory or directly in the shipment.

 How to Find the Right HS Code